Reading Time: < 1 minute

-When using phpMyAdmin, it’s essential to have the correct user permissions to create edits/writes to the database.
-Otherwise insufficent permissions can lead to errors like the ones pictured below “#1044 – Access denied for user …[using password: YES]
+When using PhpMyAdmin, it’s essential to have the correct user permissions to create edits/writes to the database.
+Otherwise, insufficient permissions can lead to errors like the ones pictured below “#1044 – Access denied for user …[using password: YES]

-- Root access to the server hosting phpMyAdmin
+- Root access to the server hosting PhpMyAdmin

-Step 1: Connect to your server using SSH, from your computer’s terminal.
+Connect to your server using SSH, from your computer’s terminal.

 grant create on *.* to phpmyadmin@localhost;

-Step 3: Log into phpMyAdmin, by going to http://yourhostname.com/phpmyadmin.
+Log into PhpMyAdmin, by going to http://yourhostname.com/phpmyadmin.

 tab and running a command to create the database.
 Paste in the following command, replacing cooldb

 CREATE DATABASE cooldb;

 You’ll know the database was created by the success message and it’ll appear in the left-hand side menu bar.